-At the time of the violation, penalties for academic dishonesty determined by the instructor can result in a zero score for the exam or item in question.
+At the time of the violation, penalties for academic dishonesty, determined by the instructor, can result in a zero score for the exam or work in question.
 In addition, the Vice President of Student Services, or designee, may impose other penalties for violations of the Student Code of Conduct.
+Student discipline charges resulting in warning, reprimand, restitution, disciplinary probation, suspension, or expulsion become part of a student's academic record and may affect transfer and/or gainful employment opportunities.